SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 •	**Footer** – Social Media Links and logo to go back to the home page.

-•	**Informational Blocks** – Relevant Food Waste Statistics.
+•	**Informational Blocks** – Relevant Food Waste Statistics  and company info contained in parallax formated sections with a background image.

-•	**Entity Info** – The section about us features diverse info about the organisation.
+•	**Abous Us Info** – The section about us features diverse info about the organisation.

 •	**Contact Form** - Allows visitors to collaborate and/or subscribe to the newsletter.

-•	**Sections Menu** - At the bottom of several pages there is a menu of possible actions to take.
-The aim of it is to spend more time on the site and ultimately get more donations/newsletter subscriptions.

 •	**Quiz** - Tests visitor knowledge and gives them a score based on their number of correct answers.

-•	**Google Maps Section** - Shows the biggest worldwide contributors to the Food Waste problem.
+•	**Google Maps Section** - Shows the biggest worldwide contributors to the Food Waste problem and general info about them.

 ## Features to Implement in the future